alisharify7/Brute-Force-Attack-Python/README.md

 > # images :

 # step 1
-- Run Program via terminal
+- Run Program Via Terminal
-- be sure your local host app like wamp or ... is on
+- Be Sure Your Local Host App Like Wamp Or Xampp ...
+Is On

 <img src="images/1.png" width="450">